-7. Smarty Pants Women’s Complete
+9. Smarty Pants Women’s Complete

-Not only is one serving six gummies from the bottle, but even in these six gummies, there are only 72 mg of EPA and 54 mg of DHA, the two most important and influential omega three fatty acids in fish oil.
+The downsides?
+One serving six gummies from the bottle, but even in these six gummies, there are only 72 mg of EPA and 54 mg of DHA, the two most important and influential omega three fatty acids in fish oil.
 You’d be far better off getting a separate fish oil supplement than try to scrape by with these low amounts.

-9. GNC Women’s Ultra Mega
+10. GNC Women’s Ultra Mega

-GNC is a pretty standard “boilerplate” women’s multivitamin.
+GNC is a pretty standard boilerplate women’s multivitamin.
 It scores well on purity rankings, though one thing you’ve got to watch out for is the herbal extracts in the “energy blend.”